$ oc get managedclusters local-cluster

 3 | The hosted control plane namespace. |

-4 | The ssh public key. |
+4 | The SSH public key. |

-resources are created successfully run the following commands:
+resources by running the following commands:

-Verify that the x86_64
+Verify the successful creation of the x86_64

 InfraEnv